cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced/advanced-queries.md

 **Possible values**

 Any valid region.
-For a list of all shapes, see [our guide](../filters/location.md).
+For an overview of all shapes, see [this list](https://search.uitdatabank.be/autocomplete.json).

 **Example**